 To schedule an appointment, or if you have any questions regarding dental implant, contact our Beverly Hills, MI office at 248-642-3800 during regular business hours.

-You can select from a number of different options to replace your missing teeth – from temporary to long-lasting solutions.
+We believe that all patients deserve to unique treatment strategies that fit their unique health needs.
+At our Beverly Hills, MI dental practice, you can select from a number of different options to replace your missing teeth – from temporary to long-lasting solutions.
 Anyone, regardless of age, with one or more missing teeth is a good candidate for dental implants.
 However, smoking, diseases such as diabetes, and radiation therapy to the area, have been shown to lower the success rate of implant placement.
 X-rays and scans of your jaws will be taken to evaluate the best treatment options for your particular case.

 A fixed bridge is a connected set of replacement teeth.
 For support, it is cemented into position on top of the teeth adjacent to the empty space.
 The protective outer layer of these teeth is usually removed or ground down prior to attaching the bridge.